duanenewman/duanenewman.net/content/blog/post/2018-03-27-Unit Testing Base Classes.md

 ## Automating the reset

 NUnit allows us to add a method to our test class that will be called before each individual test is ran.
 This is done by adding the SetUp attribute to the method.
 This gives us a convenient way to call the Reset method on our LifetimeResetter before each test in any test class that inherits from our base.
-A nice feature of NUnit is that this SetUp attribute can be used in both a base class as well as on our actual test class, allowing someone using our BaseTest class to add their own test initializtion code without stomping on our lifetime management.
+A nice feature of NUnit is that this SetUp attribute can be used in both a base class as well as on our actual test class, allowing someone using our BaseTest class to add their own test initialization code without stomping on our lifetime management.

 ```csharp
 [SetUp]